After Christmas last year, I spent a couple of days in the small town of Jiaoxie (角斜), close to Nantong (南通), three hours west of Shanghai.

 It is considered good luck to eat nian gao during Chinese New Year, because “nian gao” is a homonym for “higher year” (年年高升).

-A wooden grid is used to form the rice powder into squares before placing on a damp cloth to steam.
+A wooden grid is used to form the rice powder into squares before placing it on a damp cloth to steam.
 Sometimes they’re filled with sweet red bean paste.

 Inside a few wooden tables and stools are provided for customers.
 Note the jars of homemade hot chilli sauce!